Sebo-the-tramp/Sebo-the-tramp.github.io/content/_index.md

 ## News

+- **2026**: **Lundmaxxing!** I will be joining [Lund University](https://www.lunduniversity.lu.se/) for a PhD on large-scale 3D reconstruction and navigation, combining geometric computer vision, natural geometric constraints, and machine learning for accurate and reliable visual maps.
 - **2026**: **Training-Free Fine-Grained Semantic Segmentations in Low Data Regimes: A FungiTastic Baseline** accepted at the 13th Workshop on Fine-Grained Visual Categorization, CVPR 2026.
 [Paper](https://arxiv.org/abs/2605.22492)
 - **2026**: Started as a Research Intern at CovisionLab, working on diffusion-driven synthesis and robustness evaluation for perception models.
 - **2025**: Collaborated with Inria Paris on **NewtPhys**, a physics-grounded benchmark for evaluating foundation models on Newtonian reasoning.